The Biggest Tax Deductions for Gig Drivers

 Can gig drivers deduct their mileage expenses?

 Yes, gig drivers can deduct their mileage expenses.
-The IRS allows gig drivers to deduct the standard mileage rate for business use of their vehicle, which for 2023 is 65.5 cents per mile.
-This can be a significant deduction for gig drivers who use their vehicle for work purposes.
+The IRS allows gig drivers to deduct the standard mileage rate for business use of their vehicle, which for 2024 is 67 cents per mile.
+This can be a significant deduction for gig drivers who use their vehicles for work purposes.

-Are there any limitations on the amount of deductions that can be claimed by gig drivers?
+Are there any limitations on the number of deductions that gig drivers can claim?

 Yes, gig drivers can claim deductions for expenses related to their gig work.
 However, there may be limitations on the amount that can be claimed.
 It is important for gig drivers to keep accurate records and consult with a tax professional to ensure they are claiming deductions within the allowable limits.